erelsgl/badkan/README.md

 Add a project name and confirm.

-While your project initialized, add an web app.
+After your project initialized, add a web app by clicking on "</>.
 Copy all the script and paste it in the project at the next place: frontend-> util -> Firebase.js
 You need to replace the old script with the new one.

 If you want to add the feature "Sign in with GitHub" you need to enable the sign in method.
+In firebase go to Authentification, in the "Sign-in method" enable GitHub.

 But first you need to provide client ID and Client Secret from github.
 To do this, go to https://github.com/settings/developers.
 Click on new OAuth App.